SMEs and regional businesses

 - For contracts under $250,000, government agencies must first consider an SME or regional business if they have authority to buy directly.

-- If you have an innovative solution you may be able to negotiate a trial of up to $1 million.
+- If you have an innovative solution for us, you may be able to negotiate a trial of up to $1 million.

 - Tenderers for contracts over $3 million have to tell us how they’ll work with SMEs.